Confused-Tima/Data-Aggregator/README.md

 That had a very big and simple flaw.
 I would like to give you some time to think as to what could it be??

+So the basic flaw is of extra processing.
+Why spend extra efforts of looping over data and removing it??

+But this is was still not as big of an issue until the csv file was more than 10 lakhs in rows.

+**The bigger issue was suppose I first tried checking IDs in the database and at that time they didn't exist.
+But after that step when I tried inserting the data, at that time some other process or maybe some other app or maybe someone manually entered the data in the database.
+Then that would fail our entire insertion query.**

+So I used postgres Conflict clause which is more like an error handler.

+For this specific use case I installed another library psql extras (can be found in [requirements file](pyproject.toml)).

+And I also had to change the default sql-engine for django.

+There are lots to discuss but let wrap it up.

+You can go to: [routes/views](data_processor/views.py) for main business logic of the csv accepting and serving the response.

+There are 2 different endpoints for inserting and reading data.

+Insertion takes csv and reads the data from it and updates the db after validating every field.
+It multiple steps to do so.

+Reading is although not very optimised, which I do accept.
+Instead of using a single query to fetch the data.
+It is actually using 2 queries to do so.
+And then also using loops to make a result.
+But after working 7 days continously this is best I can do right now.
+If I had more time then I would have improved.

+Authentication is also there in place.

+Though I'm not using generic authentication, where get(read) requests are available for all users and whereas post requests are only available for authenticated users.

+There could have been lot more regarding authentication roles and all.
+But as per requirements it is still complete.

+It also has refresh token, access token and singup page for additional security.

+# Thank you
+That's it from my side.
+Hope you like the projects.